 But the biggest USP of this place is that it gets pitch dark in the night.
 This is not always a good thing for a desolate hotel, but here it is because many people consider Hotel Gullfoss to be one of the best spots to witness the northern lights.
 On clear nights, you don’t even have to walk far to chase the lights and you can see them clearly right from the hotel’s driveway.

-One of the most popular tour options to see Gullfoss waterfall Iceland and the northern lights is a Iceland Golden Circle
+One of the most popular tour options to see the Gullfoss waterfalls in Iceland and the northern lights

-Tour.
-At a minimum, most tour packages will take you around Thingvellir National Park, a UNESCO World Heritage Site, the Gullfoss waterfall and a vantage point to watch the northern lights.
+.
+At a minimum, most tour packages will take you to Thingvellir National Park, a UNESCO World Heritage Site, the Gullfoss waterfall and a vantage point to watch the northern lights.

 has a great tour that includes all these and more.
 Any trip to Iceland without this golden trio would be quite incomplete!